geekysuavo/geekysuavo.github.io/lassie.md

 and phones sounded beyond amazing.
 It felt as though someone had taken hold of the left side of the frequency response curve and ripped it off.
 Bass was stronger and more tightly controlled, mids were warm and clean, and highs were defined without being too bright.
-I know the topology isnt for everybody, and it isnt the lowest distortion out there, but the sound, in my humble opinion, is wonderful.
+I know the topology isn't for everybody, and it isnt the lowest distortion out there, but the sound, in my humble opinion, is wonderful.